vasanthonline/github-last-deploy-diff/README.md

 ## Action inputs

 The following settings must be passed as environment variables as shown in the example.
-Sensitive information, especially `aws_key_id` and `aws_secret_access_key`, should be [set as encrypted secrets](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables) — otherwise, they'll be public to anyone browsing your repository's source code
+Sensitive information, especially `aws_key_id` and `aws_secret_access_key`, should be [set as encrypted secrets](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables) — otherwise, they'll be public to anyone browsing your repository's source code.

 | name                    | description                                                  |
 | ----------------------- | ------------------------------------------------------------ |